Cookies and 3-D printers may not have many things in common, but they do have one thing: baker Kealalani Baumann!

 Kealalani, or K as her friends call her, and her husband run Maddy D’s, a small sweets company, that specializes in unique, personalized cookies.
 Their cookies are often ordered for special occasions and holidays, which means the cookies need to reflect the festive theme of each event.
 That’s where the 3-D printer comes in!
 With the help of our 3-D printing service, K makes her very own inexpensive cookie cutter designs that fit her exact needs.

 When asked how she got into baking K laughed, saying, “I’m not really a baker.”
-Shes’s always been an artist, but currently cookies are her canvas.
-K comes from a long line of self-starters and entrepreneurs and when she saw that the library was offering 3-D printing services to customers she was thrilled to give it a try.
+She’s always been an artist, but currently cookies are her canvas.
+K comes from a long line of self-starters and entrepreneurs and when she saw that the library offers 3-D printing services to customers she was thrilled to give it a try.

-It’s easy to submit designs that have already been created online, but she wanted a little more room for customization which she found with computer classes offered at the Library with our e-library specialists.
+It’s easy to submit designs that have already been created online, but she wanted a little more room for customization.
+She found that customization with computer classes offered at the Library with our e-library specialists.
 K signed up for classes to learn Blender, the software that makes it easy to create designs for the 3-D printer.
 Once K took the class and started playing around with cookie cutter designs, she was hooked.